 At the end of each quarter, each student's academic progress will be thoroughly evaluated, and a report will be sent home.
-Once a year, a longer narrative semester evaluation for each course will be sent home.
+Once a year, a longer narrative evaluation for each course will be sent home.
 If you require the evaluation in alternative format, please notify the front office staff or Headmaster.
-Once a year, the evaluation will also be done in conferences with the teachers and parents.
-Students in 11th and 12th grade are required to attend the conferences and engage in substantial self-assessment.
+Once a year, the evaluation will also be done in conferences with students, teachers, and parents/guardians.
+Students in 11th to 12th grade are required to attend the conferences and engage in substantial self-assessment.
 A liberal arts education requires a special kind of written evaluation - one that offers a prose discussion of the student's sense of wonder, depth of inquiry, specific areas of mastery and needs for improvement, and attitudes toward learning and towards others.
-This semester evaluation narrative is much more meaningful than the assignment of a single letter grade or a percentage.
+This narrative evaluation is much more meaningful than the assignment of a single letter grade or a percentage.

-Students will also be assessed according to state requirements using the state standardized achievement tests, including the AzMERIT.
-Parents will be notified of the dates of administration of these tests, which take place multiple times throughout the year.
+Students will also be assessed according to state requirements using the state standardized achievement tests, including the AzM2.
+Parents/guardians will be notified of the dates of administration of these tests, which take place multiple times throughout the year.
 Under Arizona law, there is no right of opt-out from these mandatory assessments required in all public schools.